\ RIG-muh-rohl \ , noun;

 When attempting to write ‘rigmarole’ in my phone, t9 suggested signarle, then rignapole.
 This made me laugh harder than I had laughed all day, and that made me wonder about my sense of humor.

 I’m starting work tomorrow in Mars Hill, NC but I do not have a place to live yet.
 The whole rigmarole of finding the perfect place can be exhausting.
 Ideally, it’d be close to work and climbing trees, it’d be furnished because I sold mine in a moment of quarterlife crisis, and there’d be a stable landlord.
 My biggest problem is that I’m far from practical.
-I saw a room for rent that was nice.
+I saw a room for rent that was really, really nice nice.
 I’m willing to pay big bucks for ‘nice’ because of a lovely hanging swing on the porch.
 I guess some would call that a porch swing.
-I dreamingly looked at the porch as I pictured the relaxing afternoons sipping fresh squeezed lemonade, reading something thought provoking, then writing about those thoughts, all while swinging in the breeze.
+I dreamingly looked at the porch as I pictured the relaxing afternoons sipping freshly squeezed lemonade, reading something thought provoking, then writing about those thoughts, all while swinging in the breeze.
 Though if I sign the lease, I will have not money left over for the lemons to freshly squeeze them into lemonade.

 Decisions, decisions.
 Signarle, rignapole.
 Rigmarole.